How to use NexoBrid®

 • The mixed lyophilized powder and gel vehicle produce NexoBrid in a final concentration of 8.8%

-• Discard NexoBrid if not used within 15 minutes of preparation, as the enzymatic activity of the product decreases progressively following mixing
+• Discard NexoBrid if not used within 15 minutes of preparation, as the enzymatic activity of NexoBrid decreases progressively following mixing

 Wound Preparation1

-• Apply an ointment skin protectant (e.g., petrolatum) 2 to 3 cm outside of the treatment area to create an ointment barrier
+• Apply an ointment skin protectant (e.g., petrolatum) 2 to 3 cm outside of the treatment area to create an ointment barrier.
+Avoid applying the protectant ointment to the treatment area itself, as this would impede direct contact of NEXOBRID with the eschar

 Application of NexoBrid1